xiaooye/nextjs-boilerplate/README.md

 ## About this starter

-I'm tired of wasting time on same configuration again and agin so I just make a template to use for my future projects.
+I'm tired of wasting time on same configuration again and again so I just make a template to use for my future projects.

 ## Overview